voyagermesh/voyager/docs/guides/ingress/security/oauth-dashboard.md

 ## Access DashBoard

-Now browse https://voyager.appscode.ninja, it will redirect you to Github login page.
+Now browse https://voyager.appscode.ninja, it will redirect you to GitHub login page.
 After successful login, it will redirect you to dashboard login page.

 We will use token of an existing service-account `replicaset-controller` to login dashboard.
 It should have permissions to see Replica Sets in the cluster.
 You can also create your own service-account with different roles.